-I’ve written many things on this site about how to identify a psychopath, and I’m adding more to that with this article.
+I’ve written before on this site about how to identify a psychopath, and I’m adding more to that with this article.
 But caution is advised.
 Psychopaths may not give us the clues we expect, or we may miss those clues because they’re so good at concealing them.
-While our experience and knowledge are sure to protect us to some extent, over-confidence is never a good idea.
-Even Dr. Robert Hare, psychopathy expert, admits that with all his experience he could still be duped by a predatory psychopath.
+While experience and knowledge may protect us to some extent, over-confidence is foolish.
+Even Dr. Robert Hare, psychopathy expert, admits that with all his experience he could still be fooled by a predatory psychopath.
 “In short interactions,” he says, “anyone can be duped.”

 Some of the subtle signs on this list are backed by research, while others are based on common personal observations of people who have been involved with psychopaths.

-1. They have a “black-leather toughness combined with boyish innocence,” according to psychologist Kevin Dutton.
+1. They have a “black-leather toughness combined with boyish innocence,” according to psychologist Kevin Dutton and my own experience.
 This doesn’t mean the psychopath will literally dress in black leather.
-It’s more of a feeling that he or she is street-smart or has been around the block more than a few times, while at the same time you sense a girlish or boyish innocence and goodness.
+It’s more of a feeling that he or she is street-smart or has been around the block more than a few times, while at the very same time you sense a girlish or boyish innocence and goodness.

-3. They exude a subtle but definite air of confidence and superiority.
-Their body language occasionally reads as ‘haughty.’
+3. They exude a subtle but definite air of confidence and superiority, and their body language can occasionally read as ‘haughty.’
 You will see flashes of it now and then and feel it’s out of character (another example of incongruity).
-Their physical posture gives off vibes of “superiority, hidden powers and amused indifference,” says author Sam Vaknin, who claims to be a psychopath.
+Their physical posture gives off vibes of “superiority, hidden powers, and amused indifference,” says author Sam Vaknin, who claims to be a psychopath.

-4. They tell you stories of shady or unsavory things they did in the past.
+4. They tell you stories of shady, unsavory, or criminal things they did in the past.
 Psychopaths love to tell the tales of their business and sexual exploits, while at the same time you feel convinced they’re not that way any longer.